 - Start with the onions – You can (and should) use the pan you used for the pork tenderloin.
 Wipe it clean with a paper towel if you need to.
 Add a drizzle of olive oil and the thin-sliced onions.
 Sauté until they’re limp.

-- Sauté the bell pepper strips with the bell peppers until they begin to soften.
+- Sauté the bell pepper strips with the onions until they begin to soften.
 Lift one with a pair of tongs, and it should bend.
-It doesn't need to be browned.
+It doesn’t need to be browned.

 - Finally add in the Hatch green chile, or whatever green chile strips you’re using.
 If they’re roasted, they need only 1 to 2 minutes to heat them through!